Secure Coding in Java

 This course aims to provide the knowledge and resources required to evaluate the security of Java applications.
 The participants, through the understanding of theory and practical exercises carried out by them, will be able to identify critical vulnerabilities in web applications and implement the necessary corrective measures.

-It is recommended that participants on the Web Application Secure Coding in Java have completed the Web Application Security Essentials course.
+It is recommended that participants on the Web Application Secure Coding in Java have completed the Web Application Security Training course.
 Please see “Related Training”.

 The course is aligned with the OWASP Top 10, a world-renowned reference document which describes the most critical web application security flaws.